-The school is affiliated to CISCE – ICSE (III to X), ISC (XI & XII).
+The school is affiliated to CISCE – ICSE (IV to X), ISC (XI & XII).
 The CISCE Board allows individual schools autonomy in the area of primary curriculum development during these years of schooling.
 At every level the curriculum covers the board requirements.
-The curriculum is experiential, evolving, thematic, engaging, indepth and extends beyond the boundaries of coverage.
+The curriculum is experiential, evolving, thematic, engaging, in-depth and extends beyond the boundaries of coverage.

 Scientific research has proved that the brain takes in more information only when in a comfortable temperature and environment.
 Our classrooms are bright, cheerful and centrally air-conditioned.
 To ensure each child benefits from the learning experiences at school we have an ideal teacher – child ratio.

 We believe that the biggest single cause of school failure is a mismatch between a child’s learning style and the teaching style adopted by most schools.
 The teaching style in most schools continues to be primarily through books, which makes learning restrictive.
 Learning that is desk-bound and paper-based may not be in the best interests of all children.

 At Vaels International School, students are introduced to a method of learning that takes place primarily through experience rather than rote learning.
 Wherever possible children have opportunities to actually experience and ‘apply’ information and knowledge.
 We believe that for children to learn effectively, the content of the curriculum, as well as its delivery, is of paramount importance.